openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     "Learn how to use the SMFM Deforest tool", "SEPAL account" "","Completed SEPAL modules on mosaics, classification, & time series"

-(Optional) Jupyter notebook basics
+Jupyter notebook basics (optional)
 """"""""""""""""""""""""""""""""""

-If you are unfamiliar with Jupyter notebooks this section is meant to get you aquatinted enough with the system to successfully run the SMFM Deforest tool.
+If you are unfamiliar with Jupyter notebooks, this section is meant to get you acquainted enough with the system to successfully run the SMFM Deforest tool.
 A notebook is significantly different than most SEPAL applications, but they are a powerful tool used in data science and other disciplines.

 1. Cells

     Every notebook is broken into *cells*.
 Cells can come in a few formats, but typically they will be either **markdown** or **code**.
 Markdown cells are the descriptive text and images that accompany the coded to help a user understand the context and what the code is doing.
 Conversely, code cells run code or a system operation.
 There are many different languages which can be used in a Jupyter notebook.
 For this tool we will be using Python.

 .. figure:: ../_images/workflows/area_estimation/smfm_notebook_cell.png